ibm-functions/composer/docs/COMMANDS.md

 If the `--apihost` flag is absent, the environment variable `__OW_API_HOST` is used in its place.
 If neither is available, the `deploy` command extracts the `APIHOST` key from the whisk property file.

+The `apiversion` may be specified using the `--apiversion` flag, or, if absent, the `APIVERSION` property of the whisk property file.
+If both are absent, the default is assumed.

 If the `--insecure` flag is set or the environment variable `__OW_IGNORE_CERTS` is set to `true`, the `deploy` command ignores SSL certificates validation